Kostas Papageorgiou (footballer, born 1941): Club career

 Papageorgiou started his football career in 1956, at the age of 15, when following the footsteps of his father, he enrolled in the infrastructure departments of Panathinaikos.
-He immediately attracted the attention and interest of the then coach, Svetislav Glišović, who recognized his talent at a sight.
+He immediately attracted the attention and interest of the then coach, Svetislav Glišović, who recognized his potential at a sight.
 As a member of the reserve teams of the "greens" he performed excellently, playing as striker and scoring massively.
 After the first year of staying in the 3rd team, he was promoted for the next two years to the 2nd team and under János Zsolnai, he was promoted to the first team.
 He competed in three friendly matches against Wiener, Fostiras and Egaleo, leaving excellent impressions with his performances.
 However, the management of the club sidelined Papageorgiou, without giving him further opportunities to participate in matches.
 At the time, the 18-year-old forward was working in the morning hours and attending classes in the last class of the night eight-class then Gymnasium.
 In July 1959, disappointed by the treatment he received from Panathinaikos, he left the "greens" and joined Atromitos, who were competing in the Athens FCA Championship at the time and immediately after in the newly formed second division.
 His appearances with the club from Peristeri attracted the interest of AEK Athens, who signed him up in the summer of 1963, for 200,000 drachmas.